 Foreign Legion Pioneer Company 1968-1970

-The Foreign Legion Pioneer Company (Compagnie de Pionniers de la Légion Etrangère, CPLE) was a Legion engineering unit created to serve in France.
-It was officially activated on March 1, 1968 in Aubagne, within the 1st Foreign Regiment (1er RE).
-But it was before that, on February 1, when the first precursor detachment of the company was formed.
-Two weeks later, some sixty officers and legionnaires left Aubagne under their future company commander, Captain Dousseau, and his deputy, Lieutenant Barellon.
-They would move to the heights of Canjuers, in the Var Department of Southeastern France, north of the town of Draguignan.
-As a matter of interest, many among these men were former members of the recently inactivated 2e REI.
+The Foreign Legion Pioneer Company (Compagnie de Pionniers de la Légion Etrangère, CPLE) was a Legion military engineering unit created to serve in France.
+It was officially activated in Aubagne, within the 1st Foreign Regiment (1er RE), on March 1, 1968.
+Even before that, on February 1, the company’s initial detachment was formed.
+Two weeks later, about sixty officers and legionnaires left Aubagne for the Canjuers plateau in the Var Department of southeastern France, north of Draguignan, under their future commander, Captain Doussau, and his deputy, Lieutenant Barellon.
+Notably, many of these men were former members of the recently inactivated 2e REI.

-In 1962, following the end of the Algerian War and with the inevitable movement of French troops from North Africa to Europe in mind, a decision was made to build up a new, large military training location in France which would be designed mainly for armored cavalry.
-A desert of stones, with rare vegetation, the future firing range of Canjuers was a vast maneuver area of 86,500 acres (35,000 hectares) and 22 miles (35 kilometers) long where the men of the CPLE were going to create the largest military camp in France, and even in Western Europe.
+In 1962, after the Algerian War ended and as French forces prepared to redeploy from North Africa to Europe, a decision was taken to establish a new large training area in France, intended primarily for armored cavalry.
+A stony, sparsely vegetated expanse, the future Canjuers range covered 86,500 acres (35,000 hectares) and stretched 22 miles (35 kilometers).
+There, the men of the CPLE would help create what would become the largest live-fire military training range in Western Europe.

-The work began in difficult conditions, weighed down by cold, rain, mud, and isolation.
-The legionnaires’ first priority was to build a solid camp to replace the initial tent city (88 big military tents).
-Thus, about fifteen FILLOD prefabricated houses appeared.
-At the same time, the construction sites progressed.
-In a few months, until September 1968, the pioneers of the CPLE at Camp Canjuers had achieved the following results:
+Work began under difficult conditions: cold, rain, mud, and isolation.
+The legionnaires’ first priority was to build a solid base camp to replace the initial tent city of 88 large military tents.
+About fifteen FILLOD prefabricated buildings were erected, even as the construction sites expanded.
+In just a few months – through September 1968 – the CPLE pioneers at Camp Canjuers achieved the following results:

 • 11 acres (43,000 m2) of land cleared of trees and bushes